blackhole077/rentvision-internship-project/README.md

-# Understanding the Rentvision-Media-DL-Editor
+# Understanding the Project
 ## Introduction

-Welcome to the main page of the `rentvision-media-dl-editor` repository!
+Welcome to the main page of the repository!
 This was a project developed by Jeevan Rajagopal (writer of this README) during an internship project sponsored by [RentVision](https://www.rentvision.com) spanning through most of 2020.
 I hope that this README will inform you of the general details surrounding this project.

 ## Purpose and Motivation